Every time I walk into a fly shop I am magically attracted by the shelves of flies. How to store them I’ll show you in this fly box guide.

 For dry flies and terrestrials I prefer transparent boxes with small compartments.
 This way of storing keeps the flies nice and loose and doesn’t damage delicate wings for example.
 If the box is transparent it makes it easier to preselect a fly without even opening the box (which can come in handy on windy days).

-If you are a traditionalist a great option especially for dry flies are aluminum boxes such as the classic model by Richard Wheatley of England.
+If you are a traditionalist a great option especially for dry flies are aluminum boxes such as the ones originally introduced by Richard Wheatley of England.
 They have a neat mechanism with mechanical springs that pop open the different compartments.
 Here again the transparency helps with the preselection of your next pattern.
+A nice modern interpretation of such a dry fly box is the Aventik Aluminum Dry Fly Box.

 The newest addition to my collection of fly cases is the Tacky Big Bug Box.
 It features the same slit silicone system as the smaller fly cases I use for wet flies and nymphs.
 The Tacky can hold large streamers of 4 to 5” with its silhouette remaining slim.
 It is a great choice for streamers to target big predators such as hucho hucho or pike.